 If you encounter a loose dog in your neighbourhood, you should first contain the dog and put a leash on it if you can, and call the Peterborough Humane Society

 Dogs must be licensed in the Municipality with either a current municipal dog tag or a current dog tag issued from the dog’s area of permanent residence.

-Dogs are not permitted on any public beaches in the Municipality.
+In accordance with By-Law B2018-079, Sec.
+4.2, dogs are not permitted on any public beaches in the Municipality.
 Please respect the rights of others and be a responsible owner by leaving your pets at home when you are visiting these areas.

-Price before March 31st: $12.00/each
+Price before March 31st: $25.00/each

-Price after March 31st: $20/each
+Price after March 31st: $30.00/each

 Every attempt is made to locate an owner and return a lost dog to its home so please ensure that all licence and/or ID tags are up to date.
 Remember, a dog must be licensed and you will be considered liable.